chrispyliang/WeatherApp/README.md

 # A simple Weather App for IOS platform
-- Display the temperature, condition, and weather icon of a city.
+- Displays the current temperature, condition, and weather icon of a city.
 - Bulit with Swift3 using APIXU api

 # Preview: